Process Safety

 High Pressure Gas Safety Controller Asahi Kasei Corp.
 President

 High Pressure Gas Process Safety Division General Manager Asahi Kasei Corp.
-Director
+Director and Primary Executive Officer

 Basic Policy for High Pressure Gas Safety